 While custom development provides maximum flexibility and can integrate any data entity, it requires specialized expertise, longer implementation timelines, and ongoing maintenance.
 This approach is ideal when out-of-the-box connectors or middleware cannot fully address complex workflows or when deep integration with custom objects and extensions is needed.

-Best Practices for a Successful Salesforce and Microsoft Dynamics 365 Integration
+Best Practices for Salesforce and Microsoft Dynamics 365 Integration

 Integrating Salesforce with Microsoft Dynamics 365 is a strategic move that requires careful planning and execution.
-Successful integration goes beyond simply connecting systems; it involves aligning business objectives, ensuring data quality, and maintaining the integration over time.
+It goes beyond connecting two systems — you need to align business objectives, ensure data quality, and maintain the integration over time.

 1. Define Clear Objectives

 Start by identifying the precise goals of your integration.
-Whether it's to reduce manual data entry, improve reporting accuracy, enhance customer insights, or streamline the sales process, having clearly defined and measurable objectives is essential.
-These goals guide decisions about which data to sync, the frequency of synchronization, and the scope of workflows.
-Engaging stakeholders across IT, sales, finance, and operations early on ensures that the integration addresses real business needs and delivers tangible outcomes.
+Whether you want to reduce manual data entry, improve reporting accuracy, enhance customer insights, or streamline the sales process — clear, measurable objectives guide every decision that follows.
+They determine which data to sync, how often, and which workflows to automate.

 2. Data Mapping and Standardization